Collections

 []

-Here, because we are using list.remove, 2 is the value 2.
+Here, because we are using list.remove, 2 represents the value 2, not the index.

 Notice how a list can even be empty: